 A smile is one of the simplest gestures that we can make, but it can also be one of the biggest.
 A bright smile is considered a reflection of friendliness, honesty, happiness, and health.

 An attractive smile can be beneficial in social situations, help attract a partner and also make you more confident and outgoing.
 We are bombarded with pictures of celebrities flashing mega-watt grins, which unfortunately cause many people to feel self-conscious about their own smile.

 The enamel covering the teeth can become stained over time for a number of reasons.
 The fix for this is teeth whitening, which is considered to be one of the easiest and most economical ways of enhancing the appeal of your smile.

-White teeth are universally considered more youthful largely due to the fact that infant/first teeth are almost always whiter than their adult counterparts.
+White teeth are universally considered to be more youthful due to the fact that infant/first teeth are almost always whiter than their adult counterparts.

 Adult teeth can become stained or discolored over time due to: